danmilneusw/03-Level-of-Detail/README.md

 </div>
 <br>

 Spyro the Dragon was one of the first games to implement DLOD, albeit more rudimentary.
-They used a simple method where close objects were rendered as they normally would be but far away objects were identical but were textureless. <a href="https://web.archive.org/web/20181024024756/https://www.gamestm.co.uk/features/holiday-gift-guide-the-best-of-the-vault-2016/">source</a>
+They used a simple method where close objects were rendered as they normally would be but far away objects were identical but were textureless. <a href="https://web.archive.org/web/20181024024756/https://www.gamestm.co.uk/features/holiday-gift-guide-the-best-of-the-vault-2016/">You can learn more about the development of Spyro in this archived interview</a>.

 ## Distance Fog